kylenod/ITFDN-Mod07/docs/index.md

 Figure 22.
 Custom Exception StopError

 ## Checking the Binary File
+As a final step, I checked the binary file "ClientData.dat" that the pickled data was saved to.
+Figure 23 shows the data from the previous step had been saved to the file.
 ![Screenshot of new script in PyCharm](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture22.png) Figure 23.
 Viewing Data with Saved Binary Data